 The drink itself is served in the iconic Y-shaped glass and can be garnished with a variety of things, very often olives or a simple lemon twist.
-A Gibson martini, on the other hand, is served with pickled cocktail onions.
+A Gibson martini is served with pickled cocktail onions.

 The classic martini is pure clear alcohol.
 To make a martini “dirty’ is to add a little brine juice (from the olives or pickled onions), which both brings down the pure alcohol ratio and can impart a bit of color.

 Take the dirty martini ingredients, and switch out the dry vermouth for sweet vermouth, and now you’re speaking my language.
 Sweet vermouth is a fortified Italian wine and used in other classic cocktails like Manhattans.
 It’s also not clear like its dry French cousin.

 *According to Food & Wine, the martini originated in the United States in the mid-19th century, and originally made with sweet vermouth.
 Sometime around the turn of the century, the sweet vermouth was replaced with dry vermouth and that’s what we’ve come to know now as a “classic martini.”

 How did I even come up with this?